-The likelihood of achieving the performance conditions related to return on invested capital for the PSU awards outstanding was probable for the three months ended March 31, 2020 and 2021, and, therefore, the Company recognized expense of \$0.1 million and \$0.7 million, respectively.
-As of March 31, 2021, there was \$0.7 million of unamortized equity-based compensation expense related to unvested PSUs that is expected to be recognized over a weighted average period of 1.1 years.
+The likelihood of achieving the performance conditions related to return on invested capital for the PSU awards outstanding was probable for the three and six months ended June 30, 2020 and 2021.
+The Company recognized expense of \$0.1 million and a credit of \$0.1 million for the three months ended June 30, 2020 and 2021, respectively, which credit is a result of forfeitures during the second quarter of 2021.
+For the six months ended June 30, 2020 and 2021, the Company recognized expense of \$0.2 million, respectively.
+As of June 30, 2021, there was \$0.4 million of unamortized equity-based compensation expense related to unvested PSUs that is expected to be recognized over a weighted average period of 0.8 years.

-(d) Cash Awards
+(d) Cash

+Awards

 In January 2020, the Company granted cash awards of \$2.2 million to certain executives under the AM LTIP that vest ratably over a period of up to three years.
 In July 2020, the Company granted additional cash awards of \$0.7 million to certain non-executive employees under the AM LTIP that vest ratably over a period of four years.
 The compensation expense for these awards is recognized ratably over the applicable vesting period.
-As of March 31, 2021, the Company has recorded \$1.1 million in other liabilities in the unaudited condensed consolidated balance sheet related to cash awards.
+As of June 30, 2021, the Company has recorded \$1.1 million in other liabilities in the unaudited condensed consolidated balance sheet related to unvested cash awards.